 Our Casa program is a three-year program, beginning the year a child turns three.
 We have two Casa classrooms, Casa Cardinal and Casa Blue Jay, that can each accommodate 24 children,

-Our bilingual Casa (Casa dei Bambini or “Children’s House”) program is led by an AMI certified Montessori guides and a French-speaking assistant.
+Our bilingual Casa (Casa dei Bambini or “Children’s House”) program is led by two AMI certified Montessori guides and a French-speaking assistant.
 This program offers many opportunities for children to grow, learn and explore in a respectful environment that supports their individual needs.
 Children are encouraged to make new discoveries, to learn from their classmates and take an active role in caring for their environment.

-Snacks are provided in the mornings and afternoons and a healthy lunch is cooked in-house by a Red Seal Chef.
-There is a daily outdoor play time and a rest period in the afternoon for those children who choose to rest.
+Snacks are provided in the mornings and afternoons and a healthy lunch is cooked in-house by a certified chef.
+There is a daily outdoor play time and a rest period in the afternoon for those children who require a rest.

 Montessori presentations are given in the following classroom areas: